Background and Rationale

 The Institute’s physical location is in Jerusalem, the one place on earth that commands the attention of the whole of the Jewish People, but its outreach is global.
 It aims to provide the energy, direction and leadership in an effort to transform Jewish Genealogy into an academic discipline and a legitimate branch of Jewish Studies, mainly through research and teaching at the university level.
 It also seeks to be relevant and helpful to family historians with a view to enriching their work.
 To that end, it fosters and maintains close working relationships with existing Jewish genealogical organizations and frameworks, with the aim of complementing their endeavours to the mutual benefit of all concerned.

-Click here for full list of publications and articles on the Institute’s opening and development.
+Click here for partial list of publications and articles on the Institute’s opening and early development.